 Reimbursement for Medical Expenses

-In addition to lost wages, PIP benefits also cover up to 80% of your accident-related medical expenses.
+In addition to lost wages, PIP benefits may also cover up to 80% of your accident-related medical expenses up to a specified limit.
 For example, if the treatment you underwent or medications you paid for totaled $2,000, you may be entitled to receive reimbursement for $1,600.
 The benefits also cover your travel to doctor’s appointments.
 It is essential to keep all prescription receipts and mileage tracking forms to ensure you get compensated for costs.

 Schedule a Free Evaluation with The Fran Haasch Law Group